Houston2812/C_lectures_Fall_2022/README.md

 * Lab 11 - structs in C
 * Lab 12 - dynamic memory management in C

-Each of the folders contains supplementary material for the labaratory sessions:
+Each of the folders contains supplementary material for the laboratory sessions:
 * Lab1_Hello_World - initial familiarization with C
 * Lab2_Variables - introduction to the variable types in C
 * Lab3_Conditionals - information about the conditional statements and their usage